jj-zhu/jj-zhu.github.io/index.md

 Hi, this is J.J.
 Zhu.
 I am a postdoctoral researcher at the [Max Planck Institute for Intelligent Systems](http://is.tue.mpg.de/), at the [Empirical Inference](https://ei.is.tuebingen.mpg.de/) Department.

 ### Research interests
-+ Robust and data-driven optimization
++ Data-driven and robust optimization
 + Stochastic systems and model predictive control
-+ Robustness of machine learning algorithms
++ Robustness in machine learning and reinforcement learning
 + Numerical optimization and analysis

 I have two seemingly conflicting overarching goals: